ANCPLabOldenburg/bids_manager_documentation/book/converter.md

 To scan your dataset, first you need to fullfill the `Configuration` section:
 - **Raw data Dir:** You can paste the path or `browse` to select your datasets folder.
 BIDS-Manager can work simulatenusly with datasets from different studies at the same time.
-- **BIDS Out Dir:** You can `paste` the path or `browse` to select the folder where you want to keep the converted output, the BIDS-compliant conversion.
+- **BIDS Out Dir:** You can paste the path or `browse` to select the folder where you want to save the converted output (the BIDS-compliant dataset).
-- **TSV Name:** Everytime you scan your dataset, you create a .tsv file with a summary of your scanned files and the conversion settings.
+- **TSV Name:** Everytime you scan your dataset, you create a _.tsv_ file with a summary of your scanned files and the conversion settings.
 You can edit the name, but the default is _"subject_summary.tsv"_.

 Once you have defined the different configuration parameters, you can press in `Scan files`.
 Both the terminal and the `Log Output` section will show some updates in the process of scanning your dataset and the creation of the TSV file.

 <img src="../static/converter/6_log.png" alt="log-output" width="400px" align="center">